 Social and digital inclusion in the time of coronavirus

-Our real-world inclusion projects for older people are closed until the lockdown is over, and we are no longer at risk.
-Our lockdown program, this website, and this web page are all under construction.
+Our real-world inclusion projects for older people are closed until the COVID crisis is over, and we are no longer at risk.
+Our pandemic program, this website, and this web page are all under construction.

 Inclusion in the Real World

 We have had a web presence for many years — and we are still here, with a different kind of presence — temporarily, because there is no way we can replicate online the social inclusion of our real-world activities, and we won’t pretend that it is possible.